CJC History

 • The year when hybrid in person / Zoom gatherings became the new norm.
 Even though most people are now comfortable getting together, many still are not, and a few people who live far away into our community or are unable to leave their homes have become part of our community through the miracle of online activities.
 Our Board of Directors continues to meet online.
 All of Rabbi Moshe’s classes are available online.

-• Rabbi Moshe initiates our Four Worlds approach to member involvement.
+• At the High Holy Days, Rabbi Moshe initiates our Four Worlds approach to member involvement.

 • Chanukah is celebrated in-person and in-doors, with estimated attendance of 90!